perchouli/codernitydb/docs/quick.rst

 Ordered data
 ------------

-    Ok, but I would to have them in order from range?
+    OK, but I would to have them in order from range?

 .. literalinclude:: quick_key_value4.py
    :linenos: